Odoo Review: Best Open Source POS for Small Businesses

 ---|---|

-Strong inventory, warehouse, and ecommerce features | Customer support isn’t as helpful and takes a while to respond |
+Strong inventory, warehouse, and ecommerce features | Customer support somewhat limited and takes a while to respond |

-Open source gives more flexibility for customization | Difficult to set up for the not-so-tech-savvy |
+Open source nature gives more flexibility for customization | Can be difficult to set up for the not-so-tech-savvy |

-Built-in apps/modules cover almost everything you need or want to do | User interface is not intuitive |
+Add-on apps/modules cover almost everything you need or want to do | Coordination between different apps/modules is sometimes lacking |

-Methodology: How We Evaluated Odoo
+Methodology—How We Evaluated Odoo

 We evaluated Odoo by testing the system ourselves and grading it against the criteria we use to evaluate the best open source POS software.
 We considered features that business owners expect from any POS software and considered the advantages of open source platforms—adaptability, community support, and compatibility with different operating systems.
 We also looked for a modern interface, active updates, and depth of features.